Spaces available for reservation:

 Unplug printers BEFORE plugging in the lab carts into the wall power sockets to prevent the printer from blowing a fuse.

-The teacher should distribute the laptops personally to each student and collect them when finished, so they may be inspected before and immediately after the student uses it.
+The teacher should distribute the Chromes personally to each student and collect them when finished, so they may be inspected before and immediately after the student uses it.
 If damage is found, immediately report the incident to the media specialist.

 Security of Items